Siege of Petersburg: Meade's assaults (June 15–18, 1864)

 By the morning of June 16, Beauregard had concentrated about 14,000 men in his defensive line, but this paled in comparison to the 50,000 federals that now faced him.
-Grant had arrived with Maj.
-Gen. Ambrose Burnside's IX Corps, addressed the confusion of Hancock's orders, and ordered a reconnaissance for weak points in the defensive line.
-Hancock, in temporary command of the Army of the Potomac until Maj.
-Gen. George G. Meade arrived, prepared Smith's XVIII corps on the right, his own II Corps in the center, and Burnside's IX Corps on the left.
+Grant had arrived with Burnside's IX Corps, addressed the confusion of Hancock's orders, and ordered a reconnaissance for weak points in the defensive line.
+Hancock, in temporary command of the Army of the Potomac until Meade arrived, prepared Smith's XVIII corps on the right, his own II Corps in the center, and Burnside's IX Corps on the left.
 Hancock's assault began around 5:30 p.m. as all three corps moved slowly forward.
 Beauregard's men fought fiercely, erecting new breastworks to the rear as breakthroughs occurred.
-Upon the arrival of General Meade, a second attack was ordered and Brig.
-Gen. Francis C. Barlow led his division forward.
+Upon the arrival of Meade, a second attack was ordered and led his division forward.
 Although Barlow's men managed to capture their objectives, a counterattack drove them back, taking numerous Union prisoners.
 The survivors dug in close to the enemy works.

-June 17 was a day of uncoordinated Union attacks, starting on the left flank where two brigades of Burnside's IX Corps under Brig.
-Gen. Robert B. Potter stealthily approached the Confederate line and launched a surprise attack at dawn.
+June 17 was a day of uncoordinated Union attacks, starting on the left flank where two brigades of Burnside's IX Corps under Potter stealthily approached the Confederate line and launched a surprise attack at dawn.
 Initially successful, it captured nearly a mile of the Confederate fortifications and about 600 prisoners, but the effort eventually failed when Potter's men moved forward to find another line of entrenchments.
-IX Corps assaults at 2 p.m., led by the brigade of Brig.
-Gen. John F. Hartranft, and in the evening, by Brig.
-Gen. James H. Ledlie's division, both failed.
+IX Corps assaults at 2 p.m., led by the brigade of Brigadier General John F. Hartranft, and in the evening, by Ledlie's division, both failed.

-During the day, Beauregard's engineers had laid out new defensive positions a mile to the west of the Dimmock Line, which the Confederates occupied late that night.
-Robert E. Lee had systematically ignored all of Beauregard's pleas for reinforcements until now, but dispatched two divisions of his men, exhausted from the Overland Campaign, to Petersburg, beginning at 3 a.m. on June 18.
-With the arrival of Lee's two divisions, under Maj.
-Gen. Joseph B. Kershaw and Charles W. Field, Beauregard had over 20,000 men to defend the city, but Grant's force had been augmented by the arrival of Maj.
-Gen. Gouverneur K. Warren's V Corps and 67,000 Federals were present.
+During the day, Beauregard's engineers had laid out new defensive positions a mile to the west of the Dimmock line, which the Confederates occupied late that night.
+Lee had systematically ignored all of Beauregard's pleas for reinforcements until now, but dispatched two divisions of his men, exhausted from the Overland campaign, to Petersburg, beginning at 3 a.m. on June 18.
+With the arrival of Lee's two divisions, under Kershaw and Field, Beauregard had over 20,000 men to defend the city, but Grant's force had been augmented by the arrival of Warren's V Corps and 67,000 Federals were present.